 What will you and your companies do to assure your employees of your personal commitment to social justice?

-Are you willing to lobby the government to adopt new legislation and raise the funds needed to equitably provide affordable housing, education, career training and the other “privileges” the victims of social and racial injustice have been denied?
+Are you willing to lobby the government to adopt new legislation and raise the funds needed to equitably provide affordable housing, education, and career training that the victims of social and racial injustice have been denied?

 Your words and actions matter to your employees and customers and can make a difference in the world.

 Next Article: COVID-19 Related Changes: Implications for Strategic Leadership (Part 1)